Meriwether v. The Trustees of Shawnee State University

 Description: Shawnee State University officials punished philosophy professor Nicholas Meriwether because he declined a male student’s demand to be referred to as a woman, with feminine titles and pronouns (“Miss,” “she,” etc.).
 Although the philosophy professor offered to use any name the student requested, the university rejected that compromise, choosing instead to force the professor to speak and act contrary to his own Christian convictions and philosophical beliefs.

-Thomas W. Kidd, Jr., one of more than 3,700 attorneys allied with ADF, is serving as local counsel in the case on behalf of Meriwether.
+Thomas W. Kidd, Jr., one of more than 4,400 attorneys in ADF's network, is serving as local counsel in the case on behalf of Meriwether.

 The ADF Center for Academic Freedom is dedicated to ensuring freedom of speech and association for students and faculty so that everyone can freely participate in the marketplace of ideas without fear of government censorship.